 Someone with a substance abuse problem can take medication continuously.
 While in the initial stage, the drugs are useful for dealing with withdrawal symptoms, an individual may continue to use them on a more prolonged basis.
 Some medications will reduce the cravings, thus making it possible for the individual to keep away from the addictive substances.

 find your path to recovery

 Find Real Recovery at Warner Park Recovery in Woodland Hills, CA

 Our approach to substance abuse is client-centered because we understand that every individual has a unique need.
 Our ways are useful because we collaborate with the patients to come up with a workable method.
-We do not judge, we empathize with our clients, we seek to motivate them, and most of all, we focus on finding a solution.
+We do not judge.
+Instead, we empathize with our clients, seek to motivate them, and most of all, we focus on finding a solution.

 We carry out a careful evaluation of our clients to understand whatever issues they could be going through.
 Once we understand the underlying mental conditions, we come up with achievable goals.
-All our activities have the aim of equipping the patient and family members on how to cope.
+All our activities have the aim of equipping the client and their family members on how to cope.

 The journey of recovering from substance abuse is not a one-person battle.
 It requires that the client, the family members, or those in their circles come together to find a solution.
 If you may be struggling with substance abuse, we will be able to help.
 Contact us for more information so that we can start the journey of recovery together.

 Find out if your health insurance will cover most of the costs associated with treatment.
 Our goal is to provide you with quality care for low, out-of-pocket costs.
 Follow the button below to verify your insurance benefits today!